 Some aerators are equipped with a bin or bag to collect the removed cores of soil as the machine moves.
 Other people just allow the cores to remain on the surface and then break down over time.
 Regardless, after aerating your lawn, it’s a great time to topdress (spread a thin layer) with either sand (for clay soils) or compost (for sandy soils) over the lawn and then brush the material into the core holes.

-In general, a lawn should be aerified each year at a time when the grass is actively growing and still has time to recuperate before its dormancy period.
+In general, a lawn should be aerified each year at a time when the grass is actively growing but still has time to recuperate before its dormancy period.
 For warm-season grasses (like bermudagrass and zoysiagrass), that’s any time in summer.
-Cool-season grasses (fescue and bluegrass) go semi-dormant in summer, so the best time to aerate them is in fall (or early spring).
-Also, the soil should be somewhat moist — not soggy, but also not bone-dry.

 Before aerating, make sure the soil is somewhat moist but not soggy.
 Aerification machines vary in size — some are powered walk-behinds, while others are more like ride-on lawnmowers or even as large as a tractor.